JessTaDa/basic-wallet/README.md

   },
 };

-// displays new wallet address and privateKey that have been generated each time the button is clicked. const view = (state, actions) => (
+// Displays the wallet address and privateKey states.
+// Create a button that calls the generateWallet action. const view = (state, actions) => (
   <div>
     <h1>{state.wallet.address}</h1>